Tag Archives: andrew bartlett

 In early 2022, I corresponded with a Christian author from the U.K., Andrew Bartlett, about the complementarian/egalitarian debate.
 Earlier I had heard of a book written in 2019, Men and Women in Christ: Fresh Light from the Biblical Texts.
 Little did I know that my online interlocutor had written this thorough examination of the Bible’s teaching regarding men and women in the family and the church.1

-I promised Andrew that I would read his book, only to discover that while 100 pages into his 648 page book (according to Kindle), that this really is a big book!
+I promised Andrew that I would read his book, only to discover that while 100 pages into his 648 page book (according to Kindle….
+430 pages in the hard copy version), that this really is a big book!
 Andrew is a lawyer and arbitrator, with a background in theology, so it really should not have been a surprise.
 I had to put the book down and try to come back to it, every now and then, over the past year and a half.
 Then an email from Andrew a few months ago convinced me that I should finish the book and offer a review.
 By the time I finished, I ended up with the following article that best summarizes my reflection on the men/women debate in the church to date, after four years of research and blogging.
 So, you might want to go grab a beverage, a nice chair to sit in, and perhaps even a Bible before I go on…

 The length of the Men and Women in Christ: Fresh Light from the Biblical Texts will be a drawback to some readers, who simply will not have the patience to wade through many pages of detailed analysis and argumentation.
 This is unfortunate since there are many, many rewards the book has for the reader, filled with insights, and being exceptionally thorough, without getting overly technical.
 In other words, mere human beings without a PhD can read this book, and walk away with an understanding why this issue is so complex.
 Men and Women in Christ: Fresh Light from the Biblical Texts interacts with a vast array of literature on the topic, published over the last several decades, which makes it essential reading for anyone desiring to dig deep into the debate.
 Regardless of what one ultimately thinks of Andrew Bartlett’s thesis, Andrew is a great dialogue partner, and he has done the Christian church an invaluable service with his thorough and careful analysis.
 So, thank you, Andrew (assuming you read this)!!